yupyom/src2tex-go/README_en.md

 `src2tex-go` is a fast and simple utility that converts source code from various programming languages into cleanly formatted TeX / LaTeX documents.
 This is a Go port and extension of the long-standing C utility `src2tex` (v2.12), developed with a focus on maintaining as much backward compatibility as possible.

+This is a compatible version of the original.
+The new version is [src2tex-go-v2.236](https://github.com/yupyom/src2tex-go-v2.236/blob/main/README_en.md).

 ## Features

 - **Multi-language support**: Automatically detects and formats comments and source code structures for 30+ languages including C, C++, Java, Pascal, Lisp, Scheme, BASIC, Fortran, Perl, Tcl/Tk, and more.